lowesusannah/zooTangle/README.md

 | User should be able to click on an animal to edit its name, age or caretakers.|

 ## Future development
-_In future iterations, I would like to integrate the jQuery UI to enable drag and drop functionality for the caretakers to easily move animals from location to location on a map to reflect any animal moves._
+_In future iterations, I would like to integrate the jQuery UI API to enable drag and drop functionality for the caretakers to easily move animals from location to location on a map to reflect any animal moves._

 ## Known Bugs